Wt

 |

-The library provides two ways for deploying applications: either with the built-in web server (recommended), or using FastCGI (legacy).
+The library provides two ways for deploying applications: either with the built-in web server (recommended), or using FastCGI (legacy, and soon to be deprecated).

 The built-in web server is a simple HTTP and WebSockets server.
 It supports all of Wt's features, and is simple to setup.
 This is the recommended way of deploying a Wt application.